Abibubble/ms4-lead-shot-hazard/README.md

 #### Products
-* This feature allows the user to :
+* This feature allows the user to:
     * View all products on the website.
     * Perform a keyword search for products by name and description.
     * Browse products by category through the main navigation bar.
     * Sort products alphabetically or by price.
-    * Click on a product to view the full product details, including :
+    * Click on a product to view the full product details, including:
         * Name
         * Category
         * Price